Have a Plan For Your Money!

 -The most common mistake young people make is buying a house that’s beyond their income.
 Be wise in this area.
 Try to spend no more than 40% of your income on housing and utilities.

 Watch out for credit buying.
 “Buy now, pay later.”
 What’s not stated is that if you buy now without cash, you will pay much more later.
 Interest rates are mainly in the 18–21% bracket.
 Credit is very dangerous.
 I always recommend never having a credit card, but if you do, use it only for emergencies and necessities (car repair, major appliance), like those Business Loans Singapore, and pay it off as quickly as possible.
-The reason most people use credit cards and credit buying is because they want what they cannot pay for now.
+I also recommend consulting a pat testing sheffield specialist to evaluate numerous of your appliances, including electrical items, to see if they are safe to use.
+Also, the reason most people use credit cards and credit buying is because they want what they cannot pay for now.
 They can’t delay instant gratification.
 Don’t compare what you have with what other people have.
 They are in debt to their eyeballs.
 Some aren’t but most are.
 You don’t need things to be happy.

 -Major Purchases.
 Come to an agreement that neither of you will make a major purchase without consulting the other.
 Your agreement must have a dollar value.
 How much can one spend without telling the other?